skellis46/finger-pointing-moon/case-for-support.md

 add something in this first paragraph of why it matters?
 Why is it important?

+delimit to body-based. but make an aim to consider relationship to practice-research generally.

 - got me thinking about the danger in this project of going so far out (ie requiring such a wide-angle) in understanding principles of properties that they become useless. that it is specificity that is utterly critical to practice-research.
 - good reason to delimit to body-based ...

 - general problem in practice-research
 - body-based as paradigmatic example of complexity of problem
 - generate claims/principles that speak directly to body-based
 - such claims may be useful or appropriate to practice-research generally but cannot know this.
 My desire yes. but can't be sure. if the principles and values are so zoomed out then they might become useless. specificity is a key principle -- could use this as example.
+(Galloway's lists)

 - delimited to body-based practice-research as methodological strategy.

 >My intention in this book is to zoom out from the individuals to better see interlocking systems that surround them.
 I will use specific politicians as examples, but only insofar as they are marionettes of broader forces.
 What I seek isn’t a story but a blueprint, a map to the machine that shapes political decisions. - Ezra Klein -- methods?
 - hints at 'why, who' etc from Mignolo

 All research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
-When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research.
-Yet what types of changes or differences are _really_ made possible by practice-research and how might we recognise them?
+When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research. **add here "When body-based practitioners ..."** Yet what types of changes or differences are _really_ made possible by (body-based?) practice-research and how might we recognise them?

 Practice-research is variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
-It is not a singular method but rather a broad approach to integrating creative practice into scholarly contexts.
+It is not a singular method but rather a general approach to integrating creative practice into scholarly contexts.
 The underpinning practices are diverse, distinct and often singular or one-off entities.
 Broadly speaking, the approach is characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it often has an unstable or complex relationship to language and dissemination; and it deals with experiences that are commonly ambiguous and hidden.
-Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. _Finger Pointing Moon_ is predicated on the possibility that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices.
+Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. _Finger Pointing Moon_ is predicated on the possibility that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices. and that this systemic failure is particularly problematic in body-based work (for what reasons).

 **change this last sentence to make it a question (something to 'prove')**.

 In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.
 By _body-based_ I mean the artistic-scholarly practices of dance and somatics where the body underpins both the practices and the development of new understandings.
 These practices are predicated on movement, gesture, posture and stillness.
-I propose to use body-based practice as a research lens because they represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation. **Somewhere you need to talk about the importance of these things** In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?** in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the immutable proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
+I propose to use body-based practice as a research lens because they represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation. **Somewhere you need to talk about the importance of these things** In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?
+These problems are more aimed at body-based, not practice-research in general** in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the immutable proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
 These three problems act as a conceptual structure for the research design and sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ **I think this is really important and needs to be brought to the fore.
 It speaks to the importance of the research.**

 ### Three underpinning epistemic problems in practice-research